DocDooom/DocDooom/README.md

 ## Education

-- Software Engineering Bootcamp at HyperionDev (December 2022 – April 2023)
+- Software Engineering Course at HyperionDev (December 2022 – April 2023)
 - Bachelor's in Psychology (Like Mark Zuckerberg!) @Brunel University (September 2005 – May 2008)

 ## Links